Natomas Unified Taking Steps To Fire Teacher With Antifa Flag In Classroom

 SACRAMENTO (CBS13) — The Natomas Unified School District said it is taking steps to fire the teacher placed on paid leave after allegedly being caught on video claiming he keeps an Antifa flag in his classroom and encourages students to go to protests.

-The district said it is taking the legally required next steps to place the teacher on unpaid leave and remove him from the staff.READ MORE: 18 Men Arrested In Sacramento Region Child Sex Predator Sting
+The district said it is taking the legally required next steps to place the teacher on unpaid leave and remove him from the staff.READ MORE: California Recall: Voters Returning Ballots So Far Largely Democratic, Older

 Right-wing organization Project Veritas filmed and edited the video they say shows Inderkum High School government teacher Gabriel Gipe having a controversial conversation off-campus.